 - Students with medical conditions that are affected by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact the Office of Residence Life and Housing if they have a health or safety related concern about exposure to a Service Animal or approved ESA.

 - The Office of Residence Life and Housing, working with the Office of Student Accessibility Services, will resolve any conflict in a timely manner.
-Staff members will consider the conflicting needs and/or accommodations of all persons involved.
+Staff members will consider the conflicting needs and/or accommodations of all persons involved and may consider dates of accommodation requests or housing selections made to inform 'first come first served' decisions.
 In the event that an agreement cannot be reached, the University's decision is final and not subject to appeal.

 B. Animals Elsewhere on Campus